 Leah Brideson Arts is a 100% Aboriginal owned and operated business [o]

 Leah is an Aboriginal woman born in Canberra, ACT.
 Leah’s mob are Kamilaroi from her Grandmothers country in the Gunnedah region.

-Leah is a self-taught Contemporary Aboriginal Artist and began painting at a very young age.
-She has been painting in a professional capacity since 2013.
 Leah is a mother to two young children and also works as a Cultural Integrity Coordinator and Indigenous Education Officer with the ACT Education Directorate.
 She shares her love of art and storytelling in all aspects of her life.

 “Art is such an important platform to share my culture with the wider community.
 My art is like a ‘visual yarn’ or a painted conversation where viewers can connect with the stories and meaning behind the work”.

 “Thank you so much Leah for painting ‘Perspectives’, our family’s story.
 With compassion and insight, you captured the essence of our family’s story, weaving in our connection to country, our love of family and our shared experiences.
 You have given our family such a special gift that will we will treasure for generations” – Michele

 “From start to finish, Leah was open, communicative and understanding of the meaning behind the piece.
 I cannot express how happy I am to hang this piece in our family home.
 It holds pride of place in the centre of our home” – Eli

 “Working with Leah was a delight.
 She listened to our family story, pulled out key features then crafted them into a breathtaking and striking artwork.
 Throughout the process, Leah communicated with us and sent sketches and photographic updates making the commission a fun and meaningful family project” – Jenny